ONE LIBERTY PROPERTIES, INC.

 Is the Company entitled to examine or monitor my communications or work space?

-We have the right to monitor and inspect your use of our and our Affiliated Entities’ assets, including your communications (including electronic or telephonic communications), through the use of such assets.
+We have the right to inspect your use of our and our Affiliated Entities’ assets, including your communications (including electronic or telephonic communications), through the use of such assets.
 We do not consider any such uses of these assets to be private.
-Therefore, you should not place or keep any personal items, messages or information that you consider private anywhere in our and our Affiliated Entities’ workplace, such as, telephone, office, or email systems, electronic files, computers, smartphones and other personal communication devices, desks, or offices.
+Therefore, you should not place or keep any personal items, messages or information that you consider private anywhere in our and our Affiliated Entities’ workplace, such as, telephone, office, or email systems, electronic files, computers, laptops, smartphones and other personal communication devices, desks, or offices.
 If you choose to do so, you should understand that we may at any time and for any purpose, monitor, recover through technical or other means, and review your communications, including emails from personal email accounts, records, files, and other items that we or our Affiliated Entities finds through or in our or their systems, assets and facilities.
 In addition, in order to protect you, these assets, and our business interests, we may share anything we find with others, including our outside legal or other advisors or with law enforcement.

 VIII.
 COMPANY RECORDS AND FINANCIAL REPORTING